mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 ## 1.d.
 Organisation Limitations

 As an organisation run by volunteers, we don't always have the resources to work as efficiently as we'd like.
 Some of our IT systems are dated (think PHP sites from the early 2000s) and due to limited resources, haven't always grown as the organisation's needs have changed.
 Our organisation is unique in its structure, and isn't well-served by off-the-shelf products.

 ## 1.e.
 Supporting a Legion of Devs using Python

-Luke and I have often considered the value of raising a "Legion of Devs" to perpetuate volunteer development and growth of Scouting information tools.
+Luke and I have often considered the value of raising a "Legion of Devs" to perpetuate volunteer-led development and growth of Scouting information tools.
 Python with its supportive framework is a natural colleague to this challenge, with Python being a friendly and familiar language to young coders through school and tech programs already well established.
 Python, along with its